-End-of-aisle displays encourage consumption of alcohol and fizzy drinksMarch 17th, 2014 in Health /
+End-of-aisle displays encourage consumption of alcohol and fizzy drinksMarch 17, 2014 in Medicine & Health / Health

 Restricting displays – which increase sales of displayed drinks by up to 46% for alcohol and by 52% for carbonated drinks - could curb consumption without affecting price or availability.

 New research has found that displays at the end of supermarket aisles significantly increase purchases of the displayed alcohol – by 46% for spirits, 34% for wine and 23% for beer.
 The study also reveals that similar displays of carbonated drinks increase purchases by 52%.